 - Pass the written and practical exam

 All classes held at the Forsyth County Ag.
-Building except for the Bee Yard Day on March 30 or April 6.
+Building except for the Bee Yard Day, which will be determined by you and your mentor.

 |Bee Stings; Summer, Fall, and Winter Management|

 |April 5 (9:00 a.m. until 12:00 noon)|

 |April 26 (4:00 p.m., register at 3:30 p.m.)|

 - Is there any help offered once I complete the class?

 - We assign a mentor to each student wanting one.
 Normally, a mentor has about 3 to 5 students they are working with.
 We believe mentoring to be the best way for new beekeepers to flourish.

 - Should I buy my hives before class?